lukeemhigh/scripts/bash/useful-functions/README.md

+# Description

-# Compilation of functions to be sourced into other scritps
+Compilation of somewhat useful functions to be sourced into other scritps

 ## print-color